 "The requirement that an effect in question be 'significant' exists in order to lay down a de minimis threshold.
-Plans or projects that have no appreciable effect on the site are thereby excluded.
-If all plans or projects capable of having any effect
+Plans or projects that have no appreciable effect on the site are thereby

 &lt;sup>25 Natural England is in the process of compiling Site Improvement Plans for all Natura 2000 sites in England as part of the Improvement Programme for England's Natura 2000 sites (IPENS).